guoshengkang/guoshengkang.github.io/_pages/services.md

   * IEEE BigData
   * CCF NCSC

-International Conferences and Journals that I May Pay Attention to
+Some Conferences and Journals that I May Pay Attention to
 ------
 <table width="100%" align="center" frame="void">
   <tr>